CraftAcademyLabs/ca_course/slow_food_online/i18n-with-ruby-on-rails.md

 ### More resources

 There's plenty of various localization strategies you can use to make your application localized and hence more user friendly.
 Take a closer look at these libararies/gems:

 * Route Translator [https://github.com/enriclluelles/route\_translator](https://github.com/enriclluelles/route_translator) - if you are interested in translating your URL's
 * I18n Active Record [https://github.com/svenfuchs/i18n-active\_record](https://github.com/svenfuchs/i18n-active_record) - for managing your translations using ActiveRecord \(Advanced\)
-*
+* Translations for Active Record Models [http://guides.rubyonrails.org/i18n.html\#translations-for-active-record-models](http://guides.rubyonrails.org/i18n.html#translations-for-active-record-models)